 A: It is anticipated that, upon completion of the Transaction, our sponsor, directors and officers and their affiliates, will own approximately 19.6% of the outstanding ordinary shares of the combined company, Constellation Healthcare.
 This percentage is calculated based on a number of assumptions and is subject to adjustment based on actual events.
 This percentage assumes that: (a) all of CNAC's issued and outstanding rights are converted into ordinary shares upon consummation of the Transaction; (b) no additional ordinary shares are sold in connection with the Transaction; (c) none of the public shareholders exercise their redemption rights; and (d) none of the warrants are exercised to purchase ordinary shares.
-If the actual facts are different than these assumptions, the percentage also do not take into account 14,936,250 warrants to purchase ordinary shares that will remain outstanding immediately following the Transaction.
+If the actual facts are different than these assumptions, the percentage ownership retained by our sponsor, directors and officers and their affiliates will be different.
+These percentages also do not take into account 14,936,250 warrants to purchase ordinary shares that will remain outstanding immediately following the Transaction.